bcollazo/catanatron/RESULTS_LOG.md

   tensorforce.
 TF-Agents seems possible, but pretty raw API right now.
   Hard to use tensorforce because not clear how to specify Rep B mixed model.

+- VictoryPoint player is better than Random (much better) and WeightedRandom (not so much).

+- Where able to do a somewhat strong NN with clipnorm=1, 2 layers, 32 and 8 neurons batch norm of inputs and batches of 32.
+7,000,000 samples divided in 10 epochs.
+  Still this player doesnt beat hand-heuristic.
+(ValueFunctionPlayer).
+This used DISCOUNTED_RETURN.
+MSE as loss and LR=0.0001.
+  `loss: 1.5084e-07 - mae: 2.1945e-04 - val_loss: 4.2677e-05 - val_mae: 5.0571e-04`

+- Did a RandomForest, but data seems wrong.
+Played very poorly.

 ## Future Work:

+- Should probably try to do NN player with better tuning (more layers, different label).

+- Interested in seeing MCTS play in real life.
+Should compare G10 to MCTS50

+- Work on performance.

+- Generate data as 1 Big CSV per representation. (samples + labels), (bt + labels)

+- Idea: Make test-evaluation framework.
+Use gaussian optimization to find best weights.

 - Attempt DQN Tutorial with TF2.0 Summary Module, to see progress.
 If works, adapt to Catan-DQN Tutorial.